Frequently Asked Questions - Hazard Communication Worker Right-to-Know Program

 The Texas Department of State Health Services (DSHS) does not anticipate any major conflicts with its current Hazard Communication regulations as a result of the Globally Harmonized System of Classification and Labeling of Chemicals (GHS) for the public (government) workplace in Texas.
 However, the new labeling and Safety Data Sheet (SDS), formerly Material Safety Data Sheet (MSDS), requirements must be down-streamed and included in the worker training given to employees as new labels and SDSs are received from the manufacturer or distributor of hazardous chemicals.
 These SDSs should replace the current MSDSs on file.
 Training modules used should be updated with these new requirements.

-A hazardous chemical is defined by the THCA as any element, compound, or mixture of elements or compounds that is a health hazard or a physical hazard as defined by the federal Occupational Safety and Health Administration (OSHA) Hazard Communication Standard.
-Examples of chemicals which are health hazards include chemicals that are toxic, irritants, corrosives, carcinogens, and any chemicals that damage the lungs, eyes, skin, or mucous membranes.
+A hazardous chemical is defined by the THCA as any element, compound, or mixture of elements or compounds that is a health hazard, or a physical hazard as defined by the federal Occupational Safety and Health Administration (OSHA) Hazard Communication Standard.
+Examples of chemicals that are health hazards include toxic chemicals, irritants, corrosives, carcinogens, and any chemicals that damage the lungs, eyes, skin, or mucous membranes.
 Examples of chemicals that are physical hazards include chemicals that are flammable, combustible, explosives, and compressed gases.

 Yes.
 The THCA does not apply to the following substances: